 - Blendin stainless steel replacement jar

-- Cuisinart (glass jar)
+- Cuisinart (glass jar, resellers only)

 - Hamilton Beach (glass jar)